-Signed into law in May 2023, the Fiscal Responsibility Act of 2023 (P.L.
+Signed into law in 2023, the Fiscal Responsibility Act of 2023 (P.L.
 118-5) included a provision requiring the North American Electric Reliability Corporation (NERC) to study the amount of electricity that can be transferred between regions of the country, and to make recommendations for additions to the total transfer capability between each pair of neighboring regions.
 The law also requires FERC to submit a report to Congress in early 2026 on its conclusions from NERC's study and recommendations, if any, for needed statutory changes.
-NERC's resulting Interregional Transfer Capability Study, which was submitted to FERC in November 2024, found that existing interregional transfer capability varies significantly across the country and recommended 35 gigawatts of additional transfer capability to strengthen reliability.
+NERC's resulting Interregional Transfer Capability Study, submitted to FERC in November 2024, found that existing interregional transfer capability varies significantly across the country and that a one-size-fits-all requirement for a minimum amount of interregional transmission may be inefficient and ineffective.
+The study identified 35 gigawatts of interregional transfer capability that could improve reliability but noted that building new transmission is one of many options for addressing the identified reliability risks.

 The Infrastructure Investment and Jobs Act (IIJA)(P.L.
-117-58) included revisions to the federal "backstop" siting provisions of the FPA, which gives FERC authority to site certain transmission lines when state authorities cannot or do not approve them.
-The IIJA also included \$2.5 billion to fund a new Department of Energy (DOE) Transmission Facilitation Program to allow the department to support the development of certain new or upgraded high-voltage transmission lines.
+117-58) revised federal "backstop" siting provisions of the FPA, which gives FERC authority to site certain transmission lines when state authorities cannot or do not approve them.
+The IIJA also included \$2.5 billion to fund a new Department of Energy (DOE) Transmission Facilitation Program allowing the department to support the development of certain new or upgraded high-voltage transmission lines.
 The Inflation Reduction Act (IRA)(P.L.
 117-169) included provisions to encourage the development of transmission infrastructure, including funding to build or modify high-voltage transmission lines in certain DOE-designated areas and funding for DOE to issue grants to transmission siting authorities, including states and local governments, for transmission project studies, stakeholder engagement, and costs associated with participation in federal and state regulatory proceedings.
-The IRA also includes funding for DOE to convene stakeholders and conduct analyses related to interregional transmission and offshore transmission development.
+Budget reconciliation legislation under consideration in the House and Senate would rescind remaining unobligated funding from transmission programs created by the IRA.

 The 118th Congress focused extensively on reforming the permitting process for energy infrastructure, with the leaders of relevant House and Senate committees introducing permitting reform bills.
 Broadly speaking, Republicans were primarily interested in reforming the National Environmental Policy Act (NEPA) and judicial reforms that would streamline the federal permitting process for a variety of energy projects, while Democrats focused on reforms that would change how transmission lines are sited and paid for (cost allocation), with the goal of expanding the transmission system to accommodate increased renewables.
-In July 2024, Senators Joe Manchin (I-WV) and John Barrasso (R-WY) introduced the Energy Permitting Reform Act (EPRA) of 2024 (S. 4753), legislation that would have made changes to judicial review processes for certain permitting challenges, increased oil, gas, and coal leases available on federal lands, and expanded renewable energy siting on federal lands.
+In 2024, Senators Joe Manchin (I-WV) and John Barrasso (R-WY) introduced the Energy Permitting Reform Act (EPRA) of 2024 (S. 4753), legislation that would have made changes to judicial review processes for certain permitting challenges, increased oil, gas, and coal leases available on federal lands, and expanded renewable energy siting on federal lands.
 On transmission, EPRA would have further strengthened FERC's "backstop" siting authority and created a new requirement for transmission planning regions to create interregional transmission plans.
 Unfortunately, the legislation also included provisions that would have expanded the jurisdiction of FERC over public power utilities, electric cooperatives, and the federal Power Marketing Administrations, intruding on public power's critical local decision-making authority and likely leading to higher transmission rates for public power customers.
 APPA advocated extensively to amend the legislation to remove the expansion of FERC jurisdiction.
 EPRA passed out of the Senate Energy & Natural Resources Committee but did not receive further consideration in the Senate.